 Some of our clinic sessions have used validated tools that provide an assessment of breast cancer risk.
 These tools are available online as noted below.
 Your physician can help you to understand the results.

 - The Breast Cancer Risk Assessment Tool was designed to be used by health professionals.

 - Your Disease Risk, Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine helps you estimate your risk of breast cancer, and helps you learn about ways to lower that risk.

-The Canadian Breast Cancer Foundation provides Canadian breast cancer statistics and healthy living information for breast cancer prevention.
+The Canadian Cancer Society provides Canadian cancer statistics and healthy living information for cancer prevention, including breast cancer prevention.

 The Dr. Susan Love Research Foundation provides information on breast cancer risk factors.

 Principal investigator: Carolyn Gotay, PhD